atimmeny27/MCP-Server-Research-Tool/README.md

 ➡️ Create an account or log in with Google/GitHub.

 2. Generate an API Key
-	•	After logging in, click your profile icon → “API Keys”
+	•	After logging in, click your profile icon → “Keys”
 	•	Click “Create Key” and copy the resulting string (starts with sk-or-...)
 	•	Save it somewhere safe